sruthisrini/Python-scripts-/README.md

 # Prediction of RNA binding proteins using Pytorch
+This project takes ([https://github.com/BackofenLab/RNAProt](RNAProt)) as a reference where it uses LSTM model, an advanced version of RNN

 ## Bedtools
 * Bedtools is a fast, flexible toolset for genome arithmetic. <br>